Enlightened-Monkey/Engineering-Thesis/data/results/README.md

 - Results files are excluded from git due to size (see .gitignore)
 - Each experiment generates timestamped result files
 - Summary statistics are available in CSV format for LaTeX tables
+- Latest pole-balancing JSON summaries can be parsed alongside the saved `.npz` agents in `data/models/*` for visualisation scripts